Leadership Thought #339 – Use Your Time Well

 Time is limited.
-We all know this fact, and yet many of us still manage our time poorly.
+We all know this fact, yet many of us still manage our time poorly.
 Two of the biggest complaints I hear from people are that they are too busy or that there is not enough time.
-I can certainly empathize with this mindset and at various periods in my life I have struggled with these challenges myself.
+I can certainly empathize with this mindset, and at various points in my life, I have struggled with these challenges myself.
 However, I have learned that you manage your time, or it manages you.

-Maybe it’s that I am getting a bit older and hopefully wiser about things, but I don’t stress about time as much as I used to and yet, I get more done.
+Perhaps I am becoming a bit older and, hopefully, wiser, but I no longer stress about time as much as I used to; I find that I accomplish more now.
 I certainly don’t waste it in the same way.
-It is amazing how scaling back the social excess of youth makes a significant difference.
-In addition, being a single parent and having kids forces you to get a more structured schedule and pushes you to be more productive at work.
-I also do my best to avoid doing things I do not want to do unless I have no choice.
+It is eye-opening how scaling back the social excess of youth makes a significant difference in your productivity.
+Additionally, being a single parent and raising children compels you to establish a more structured schedule and encourages greater productivity at work.
+I also do my best to avoid doing things I would rather not do unless I have no choice.
 Just remember, how you manage your calendar is always a choice.

 Here are a few things I have learned along the way: